omarpr/nest-with-graphql/STEP-BY-STEP.md

       synchronize: true,
     }),
 ```
+23. Remember to use your credentials for Postgres
 24. The app will error out because can't find the database
 25. Go to the console and create the database using the following command:
 ```